• Facebook

 The Orto Botanico di Padua has the distinction of being the Oldest Botanical Garden in the World but even without this pedigree, it would be well-worth visiting.
 Apart from the historical garden attractively combining natural and man-made features, there are a series of modern greenhouses recreating several biospheres.
 It’s a fantastic place for a stroll or to rest your aching bones after walking around the city all day long.

-Prato della Valle Square and Diner
+Prato della Valle Square and Dinner

 Directly to the west of the Botanical Garden, you’ll find the Prato della Valle, Europe’s second-biggest square after the Red Square in Moscow.
-Contrary to the record-holder, this one features a pleasant central meadow surrounded by a small canal.
+Contrary to the record-holder, this one sports a pleasant central meadow surrounded by a small canal.

 The area is surrounded by 78 statues depicting famous Italian persons as well as the odd international figure (Gustav Adolf II of Sweden and Stephan Báthory of Transylvania somehow made the cut).
 The eastern and northern edge of the square feature several restaurants, ideal to top of your day of exploration with a typical regional speciality, like Risotto con i Rovinassi (Rice with Chicken Liver).